 A very important part of a successful treatment plan is education.
 The Advanced Wound Care Center offers thorough training for you, your family and/or care givers on caring for the wound at home.
 Educational materials and resources related to prevention, nutrition, hygiene and other key topics can also be provided for you, your family and/or caregivers.

-Dressings and frequent dressing changes are an extremely important part if the healing process.
+Dressings and frequent dressing changes are an extremely important part of the healing process.
 Dressings come in all shapes, sizes and costs.
 We will always use the most cost effective options recognizing that sometimes the most expensive dressing is not always the best choice.

 Chronic wound care can be time consuming and patients can easily become discouraged when a wound has been managed for weeks with seemingly no improvement.
 Faster healing times start with the right diagnosis, treatment plan and best results occur with regular visits to our wound care center.
 Some wounds, such as venous leg ulcers, take up to 3 months to heal even with expert care.

 Chronic wounds are often associated with severe health risks and left untreated they can result in hospitalization for life-threatening infections, potential limb amputation and other debilitating health issues.
-Advanced Wound care Center’s holistic approach to wound management requires attention to all factors affecting one’s health.
+Advanced Wound Care Center’s holistic approach to wound management requires attention to all factors affecting one’s health.